dongkunhan/dongkunhan.github.io/_pages/publications.md

 ======
 A1.
 D. Han, H. Huang.
 Sum-of-Squares Program and Safe Learning On Maximizing the Region of Attraction of Partially Unknown Systems.  **In Proceedings of the Asian Control Conference**{: style="color: RoyalBlue;"}, 875-881, 2022.

 A2.
 H. Huang, Z. Li, D. Han.
-Barrier Certified Safety Learning Control: When Sum-of-Square Programming Meets Reinforcement Learning.  **In Proceedings of the IEEE Conference on Control Technology and Applications**{: style="color: RoyalBlue;"}, 2022 (Accepted).
+Barrier Certified Safety Learning Control: When Sum-of-Square Programming Meets Reinforcement Learning.  **In Proceedings of the IEEE Conference on Control Technology and Applications**{: style="color: RoyalBlue;"}, 1190-1195, 2022.

 A3.
 Y. Jiang, D. Han.
 Finite-time Motion Planning of Multi-agent Systems with Collision Avoidance.  **In Proceedings of the Asian Control Conference**{: style="color: RoyalBlue;"}, 869-874, 2022.

 A4.
 H. Huang, D. Han.
-On Estimating the Probabilistic Region of Attraction for Partially Unknown Nonlinear Systems: An Sum-of-Squares Approach. **In Proceedings of the Chinese Conference on Decision and Control**{: style="color: RoyalBlue;"}, 2022 (Accepted).
+On Estimating the Probabilistic Region of Attraction for Partially Unknown Nonlinear Systems: An Sum-of-Squares Approach. **In Proceedings of the Chinese Conference on Decision and Control**{: style="color: RoyalBlue;"}, 4427-4432, 2022.

 A5.
 D. Han, Z. Du.
 Estimating the Region of Attraction for Switched Nonlinear Systems: A Continuous Piecewise Lyapunov Function Approach. **In Proceedings of the Asian Control Conference**{: style="color: RoyalBlue;"}, 973-978, 2019.